DrAShabut/AndroidDev/session-2.md

 **Exercise 3: Design A Food Delivery App**

-Think about the UI layout and components for the following screens:
+Think about the UI layout and components for the following screens (the example is available at https://learning.oreilly.com/course/the-complete-guide/9781838984830/)
 ![image](https://github.com/user-attachments/assets/c7773910-ea91-40ab-9c28-de55e0bbabe7)

 Figure 4: Dish Details